-We will soon be accepting concept papers for large research grants and proposals for small research, junior investigator, midcareer mentor and trainee grants.
+We are now accepting concept papers for large research grants.
+We will soon begin accepting proposals for small research, junior investigator, midcareer mentor and trainee grants as well.
 Full descriptions of each grant, including eligibility criteria, can be found in the RFPs below.
 To review a list of our top and secondary research priorities, see SFP's Research Priority Table.

 Please note the following key deadlines:

 - January 7, 2015, through February 4: Large research concept papers will be accepted.

 - March 9 through April 15: Large research proposals will be accepted.

 - February 2, 2015, through April 15, 2015: Small research, junior investigator, midcareer mentor, and trainee proposals will be accepted.

 Grant provides support for projects representing the investigator’s specific interest and competencies.
 The project must be original research relevant to the field of family planning and abortion.

 - Download large research grant request for concept papers

 - Submit concept paper (concept paper is submitted online and is due February 4, 2015)